elcritch/sdfy/README.md

 )
 ```

-### SdfImage vs Pixie Image
+### SdfImage vs Pixie type for Image

-- **SdfImage**: Lightweight, minimal dependencies, included with SDFY
-- **Pixie Image**: Full-featured graphics library with extensive drawing capabilities, file I/O, and more

-Both types implement the same interface and can be used interchangeably with SDFY functions.
+SDFY includes an image type equivalent to Pixie's `Image` type for compatability with Pixie.

 ## Examples